Chicago in July

 • and more!

 May is peak summer in Chicago.
-Generally, you'll find tops of around 84-85°F, or 29-30°C, and dips of around 62-63°F, or 16-17°C. So, time to get out your summer best, and maybe a light jacket or sweater for the evenings.
-There is also around 7 days of rain each July, so be sure to pack a waterproof or umbrella.
+Generally, you'll find highs of around 84-85°F, or 29-30°C, and lows of around 62-63°F, or 16-17°C. So, time to get out your summer best, and maybe a light jacket or sweater for the evenings.
+There are also around 7 days of rain each July, so be sure to pack a waterproof or umbrella just in case.

 Go to the Beach